 |Inactive to Retired||$435.00|

 *If you are not currently authorized to prescribe medicinal drugs and would like to obtain a prescribing license number at the time you are renewing your license you may do so by checking the appropriate box on the renewal application.
-No fee is required for the initial prescribing license number; however, once you obtain your prescribing license number, there is an additional fee of $150.00 added to the license renewal fee for all subsequent renewals.
+No fee is required for the initial prescribing license number; however, once you obtain your prescribing license number, there is an additional fee of $10.00 added to the license renewal fee for the current renewal cycle.

 Continuing Education (CE/CME) Requirements